-Benefits of using email marketing vs. focusing only on social media
+Benefits of using email marketing vs. social media only

 You own your contact list.